More about: 24 Best Things To Do in Rome

 If there is one place that conveys tranquillity, tradition and authenticity, it is Rome's Jewish Quarter.
 You will find it in the heart of the city and although it is not very large, it is an ideal place to take a walk, have an ice cream or taste a typical sweet in the local pastry shops.

-You can learn all about the history of this place if you book a tour of the Jewish Ghetto, and take the opportunity to cross the bridge to Tiber Island, a beautiful spot to watch the sunset after a long day of sightseeing in the most beautiful city in the world.
+You can learn all about the history of this place if you book a tour of the Jewish Ghetto, and take the opportunity to cross the bridge to Tiber Island, a beautiful spot to watch the sunset after a long day of strolling around the most beautiful city in the world.

 Get organised (if only a little) before you arrive